Free FocuSee alternative for whiteboard videos

 When FocuSee fits better

-Keep FocuSee in the stack for polished app demos
+Choose FocuSee for tabs, windows, full screens, and polished app demos

 Feature checklist